canrager/articulate_rules/README.md

-# articulate_rules
+# Articulate Classification Rules

-Investigating whether LLMs can articulate rules for classification tasks.
+I investigate the ability of GPT-3.5-Turbo to articulate rules for classification tasks it can solve.